iwasz/cpp-can-isotp/README.md

 * I don't use exceptions because on a Coretex-M target enabling them increased the binary size by 13kB (around 10% increase).
 I use error codes (?) in favour of a error handler only because cpp-core-guidelines doest that.

 # TODOs, changes
+- [x] NO!
+Even when sending we must be able to receive a flow control frame. make specialization for void (and/or) 0-sized isoMessages.
+Such an implementation would be able to send only.
+- [ ] Describe (in this README) various callback options!
+- [ ] Once again rethink ```TransportProtocol::send``` interface.
+Previously it had pass-by-value agrgument, now I switched (switched back?) to universal-reference.
+- [ ] Make section here in the README about passing IsoMessages to ```TransportProtocol::send```.
+Show lvl, rvr (use std::move explicitly to make a point), and std::ref.
+- [ ] Test errorneus sequences of canFrames during assemblying segemnted messages.
+Make an unit test of that.
+For example on slower receivers some can frames can be lost, and this fact should be detected and reported to the user.
 - [ ] Add Stm32 example.
 - [ ] Move ```example``` from test to root, rename to ```examples```.
 Add Ardiono example with ino extension.
 - [ ] Extend Linux example, implement CAN interface properly using boost::asio.